canhassancode/product-search-platform/README.md

 - Using `husky` for pre-commit checks as this is trunk-based-development.
 - Testing: Include tests for lower-level functions such as the product-loader within `/lib`.
 With a single E2E test for confidence.
 - Using `swc/jest` over `ts-jest` for lightning-fast speeds on local tests.
+- Initially intended to use **ShadCn** for everything, but quickly found that components such as `Card` did work optimally with the styling I was going for.

 ## 👤 Author